NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

-# How to Install VLC Media Player and to do Setting in VLC to View the RTSP Stream
+# How to Install VLC Media Player and to do Setting in VLC to View the RTSP Stream <br>

   * In order to view the RTSP video stream on the RTSP port, one need to install the VLC with following command